Wheelchair / walking impaired.

 Hours of service

-SBB has two special carriages for parties of wheelchair users which can be rented out at a special, distance-dependent flat rate.
-For a quotation, please call Rail Service at 0900 300 300 (CHF 1.19/min. from the Swiss fixed-line network) or ask at your local station.
+- SBB owns two special carriages for wheelchair users travelling in groups.
+These can be hired for an all-inclusive fee that varies depending on the distance travelled.
+For a quotation, please contact Rail Service 0900 300 300 (CHF 1.19/min. from the Swiss fixed-line network) or ask at your station.

 Dimensions for wheelchairs